volcanic-uk/Authenticator-ruby-gem/README.md

 ## Setup

-Add these configuration to `application.rb`:
+Add these configuration to `config/application.rb`:

 To configure the Authenticator server url.
-Required to configure.
+This is required.
 ```ruby
 Volcanic::Authenticator.config.auth_url = 'http://vauth.com'
 ```
-To generate `app_token`, below configurations are required. `app_token` is needed as the main authorization header.
-Required to configure.
+To generate `app_token`, below configurations are required. `app_token` is needed as the main authorization header key.
+This is required.
 ```ruby
 Volcanic::Authenticator.config.app_name = 'app_name'
 Volcanic::Authenticator.config.app_secret = 'app_secret'